Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 }
 ```

-# How to use OSLO and language overrides
+# How to work with language overrides

 ## Background - The Language Management Tool